tglucksmann/buybitcoinworldwide.github.io/_exchanges/circle.md

 ---
 Circle is a Bitcoin broker and [Bitcoin wallet](/wallets/) platform.
 This page reviews Circles Bitcoin brokerage services (go here to see a [review of Circle's Bitcoin wallet](/wallets/circle/)).

+Founded in 2013, Circle is a digital money company.
+Its goal is to make the transfer of money easier and cheaper.

 ## Payment Methods Accepted
 Circle accepts three payment methods: bank account (ACH transfer), credit card, or debit card.
+There are no fees when paying with a debit card or [ACH bank transfer](/en/buy-bitcoin-ach-bank-transfer-united-states/).
+There is a 3% fee for purchases made with a credit card.

 ## Privacy
 Circle requires identity verification and personal details.